Accelerate Your Brewery in Asheville, North Carolina

 - Description: Few startups have the money to defend lawsuits, and this seminar will help you proactively avoid costly legal issues that could delay your growth.

 - Instructors: Candace Moon, Esq.
-(The Craft Beer Attorney), Dustin Hauck, AIA, NCARB, LEED AP BD+C, CGBP (Hauck Architecture)
+(The Craft Beer Attorney), Dustin Hauck (Hauck Architecture)

 - Description: While craft beer’s heyday was marked by a “if you package it, they will buy it” mentality, today’s competitive retail market makes selling beer profitably through the retail channel more and more difficult.
 In this seminar, we’ll discuss common issues such as distributor contracts, format challenges, SKU management, and more.